Trip Tucker: Biography

 Tucker admitted to T'Pol's mother he was in love with her daughter during a trip to Vulcan with her after the Xindi mission, during which she decided to marry her fiancé Koss in an arranged marriage.
 Although T'Pol's mother encouraged Tucker to express his feelings to her daughter, he chose not to do so.
-Later, following T'Pol's annulment of her marriage, Tucker considered becoming involved with her again; however.
-In the episode "Observer Effect", T'Pol expressed great concern for Tucker, suggesting her feelings for him remained strong, despite her claims to the contrary.
+Later, following the dissolution of T'Pol's marriage, Tucker considered becoming involved with her again.
+In the episode "Observer Effect", T'Pol expressed great concern for Tucker, suggesting her feelings for him remained strong despite her claims to the contrary.

 In 2154, during a mission to prevent a Romulan automated marauder from starting a war, Tucker determined that his attraction to T'Pol was negatively affecting his ability to do his job.
 After the mission, he requested, and received, a transfer to the new NX Class starship, Columbia.

 During this period, Tucker began experiencing vivid daydreams involving T'Pol, without understanding that she was actually unintentionally communicating with him via mental telepathy when she attempted to meditate.
 In the episode "Bound", it was revealed that Tucker and T'Pol had become psychically bonded when they had made love a year earlier, although this link apparently did not manifest itself right away.

 During the events of the episode "Divergence", Tucker was temporarily reassigned to Enterprise to facilitate repairs following a run-in with the Klingons.
 He subsequently submitted a request to Archer return to Enterprise full-time.

 Tucker served as Enterprise's chief engineer for a full decade, and prepared to transfer to one of the newly built warp 7-capable starships following the decommissioning of Enterprise in 2161, which was to coincide with the signing of the Federation Charter.
 The series finale "These Are the Voyages..." revealed that Tucker and T'Pol ended their romantic relationship at some point after the events of "Terra Prime", for reasons as yet unrevealed.
 Despite this, the two remained close, and Tucker had to reassure T'Pol that the decommissioning of Enterprise and their reassignment to different vessels would not have any bearing on their friendship.